 Location: 1308 East E Street / West Holly Street

 Architect: James Alexander

 Contractor: James Alexander

-Description: The building faces northwest and is a one story red colored brick structure.
-The northwest front has an arched entrance along the east section.
-A white colored section rises above the hipped roof.
-The building served as courthouse from 1863 to 1888.
+Description: The building faces northwest and is a two story red colored brick structure.
+The building is located on the west side of the center of Bellingham to the west of the courthouse.
+The northwest front has an arched entrance on the second story along the east section.
+A white colored section rises above the roof.
+A pitched gable roof was also framed in timber over the original flat roof.
+The building was built as a two story structure and served as courthouse from 1863 to 1888.

 Note: The building was the first brick courthouse built in the Washington Territory and is named as the T G Richards building.
 In 1906 the hill was filled in and graded which raised the ground level to the second story level.

 History: The county was created in 1854 and Bellingham was selected as the county seat.
 The first and second courthouses were log structures.
 In 1863, the third courthouse was a two story red colored brick structure built at a cost of $8,000 and which is still standing.
 The fourth courthouse was the Purdy Opera House designed and built by M C Latta in 1884 to 1885.
 The fifth courthouse was designed by W A Ritchie and built in 1889 to 1890.
 The sixth and present courthouse was constructed in 1948 to 1950.